jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Preparing the environment
 The DSVM contains the tools we need, but it is missing some components by default.
-Before you can perform U-SQL queries in our source code
+Before you can perform U-SQL queries in our source code editor Visual Studio Code, you will need to download and install an additional Visual Studio component, as well as